apricot13/FN-IE11-react-test-env/README.md

 ## Setting up this repository to work with the [northants-design-system](https://github.com/FutureNorthants/northants-design-system)

+Good article on this can be found [here](https://www.viget.com/articles/how-to-use-local-unpublished-node-packages-as-project-dependencies/)

 Install yalc **globally**
 Using NPM: `npm i yalc -g`
 Using Yarn: `yarn global add yalc`

 In the **northants-design-system**
+You will need node v14.17.3 > to build on windows

 run `yalc publish`

 In **this repository**